DataBiosphere/azul/README.md

 on the name.
 For these services, Gitlab can only create, modify or write resources whose name begins with `azul-*`.
 Other services, such as API Gateway only support matching on resource IDs.
 This is unfortunate because API Gateway allocates the ID.
-Since it therefore impossible to know the ID of an API before creating it, Gitlab must be given write access to **all** API IDs.
+Since it is therefore impossible to know the ID of an API before creating it, Gitlab must be given write access to **all** API IDs.
 For details refer to the `azul-gitlab` role and the policy of the same name, both defined in [gitlab.tf.json.template.py].